greenelab/covid19-review/README.md

 ## Contributions
 At present, there are three ways to contribute:
-1. If you know of information, especially a peer-reviewed or pre-print article, that you want to see incorporated, please [create a New Paper issue](issues/new?assignees=&labels=New+Paper&template=new-paper-template.md&title=New+Paper%3A+%5BTitle%5D) to let us know about it.
+1. If you know of information, especially a peer-reviewed or pre-print article, that you want to see incorporated, please create a New Paper issue to let us know about it.  <a class="github-button" href="https://github.com/greenelab/covid19-review/issues" data-color-scheme="no-preference: light; light: light; dark: dark;" data-icon="octicon-issue-opened" aria-label="Issue greenelab/covid19-review on GitHub">Issue</a>
 (You'll need to make a free [GitHub account](https://github.com/join?source=header-home)).
-2. If you have experience reading scientific literature, you can propose additions to the text through pull requests (see below).
+2. If you have experience reading scientific literature, you can propose additions to the text through [pull requests](#Pull-Requests).
 Pull requests that address an open issue are particularly appreciated.
 3. Let others know about this effort so that they can contribute!